-The Ganges Harbour is a busy place.
-Float planes and water taxis both run regular routes in and out of the harbour and boats of all sizes come and go from the marinas in a constant stream.
+Ganges Harbour is a busy place.
+Float planes and water taxis both run regular routes in and out of the harbour.
+Touring yachts, sailing charters, fishing vessels and recreational boats of all sizes come and go from the marinas in a constant stream.
 Public moorage is offered at both the Ganges Marina and the Salt Spring Marina.

 A few small islands (The Chain Islands) dot the entry into the harbour and the beautiful, white shell ‘Chocolate Beach’ on Third Sister Island is a perfect destination for a daytime paddle.

 The Salt Spring Island Sailing Club have a large dock for members’ moorage on the south west side of the harbour.

 Due to the metropolitan nature of the Ganges center 😉 beach access is fairly limited.

 There are a few places where you can get at the water, but none of the beach areas downtown are what I’d consider noteworthy.
 There are several benches along the way to stop and enjoy the view of the harbour.
 But it’s not the best place to go for a day at the beach.

 Nearby Churchill Beach, at the end of Churchill Rd is quite a nice settling-in spot with harbour views and lots of early-mid day sun.

 Around the harbour – make use of the wooden boardwalk that snakes its way around parts of the inner harbour.

 Mouat Park – ideal for those with limited mobility.
 Parking lot is located behind ArtSpring, close to trails.
 Paths are wide and flat, but watch out for flying discs as this is the home of the island’s popular disc golf course AND, as of August 2018, also offers a bike park!